-Massachusetts follows UPMIFA.
+ARL follows UPMIFA, which is required in Massachusetts.
 Subject to the intent of a donor, ARL may appropriate for expenditure or accumulate so much of an endowment fund as the institution determines is prudent for the uses, benefits, purposes, and duration for which the endowment fund is established.
 The assets in an endowment fund are donor-restricted assets until appropriated for expenditure by ARL.

 Under ARL's investment policy, the Board of Directors appropriates for operations a percentage of the average market value of certain components of ARL's investment portfolio over the preceding twelve quarters.
-For the years ended December 31, 2022 and 2021, the Board-approved appropriation was 4.75%.
+For the years ended December 31, 2023 and 2022, the Board-approved appropriation was 4.75%.
 Transfers to operating revenues are reflected in the statements of activities and changes in net assets.